geracia2/dungeon-master-visualizer-v2/README.md

 * I also needed to quickly establish an [Entity Relationship Diagram](https://github.com/geracia2/geracia2/blob/main/images/Screenshot%202024-01-26%20110434.png?raw=true "screenshot of ERD in figma") to best plan out Schema relationships especially when working with users in a reference relationship to scenes.

 ###### What I learned

+Laying out all the data and their relationships is quite important and I learned my initial assumptions of the ERD was wrong, thus my REST routes were wrong.
+I tackled the REST routs first without having a solid understanding of how to populate scenes with a reference relationship to users.
+This resulted in re-writing the scne routes but doing so gave me more experience with mapping ERD.
+It was also quite helpful to produce an example user object

 ###### Technologies used